PreciousAgboghai/alx-pre_course/README.md

 My first readme
-This project is something else
-But I gat this nonetheless
+This project is something else but I gat this nonetheless.